The role of the spa therapist is a versatile one, requiring a great deal of knowledge, training and skills in a variety of different areas.

 On the same note, staying up to date with trends in the industry and ensuring you’re offering the very latest in equipment, treatment and products to your customers is also essential to succeed in spa therapy, as, in this day and age, everyone gets their information online.

 If a customer sees a lot of spas offering the same thing lately, they will likely expect it from you as well.

-Good upselling skills and an ability to encourage customers to spend more money and have the fancier treatments and experiences is also a plus for spa therapists, as the more money they spend, the better it is for the business!
+Good upselling skills and an ability to encourage customers to spend more money and have fancier treatments and experiences are also a plus for spa therapists, as the more money they spend, the better it is for the business!